-[NOTE: Having just finished editing two massive and interesting/ well written memoirs, ‘The Art of Memoir,’ by Mary Karr is of immense interest.
+[NOTE: Having just finished editing two massive and interesting/ well written memoirs, ‘The Art of Memoir’ by Mary Karr is of immense interest to me.
 Questions are raised that can’t be answered conclusively, yet they must be raised.
 Very intelligent review, most worth reading and pondering! — MJL.
 By GREGORY COWLESOCT.
 23, 2015 NYT]

 Why not say what happened?
 All right, then: St. Augustine stole some pears.
 Kathryn Harrison had sex with her father.
 Tobias Wolff didn’t do much of anything to disturb his sleep, it would seem, but he still managed to turn his boyhood into beautiful, reflective music.